-What are the outcome measures expected as a result of the method of distribution?
-The prevention of homelessness is the most important element of administering the HOPWA program.
-Persons living with HIV/AIDS require stable housing in order to receive effective treatment.
-All program activities must be administered in accordance with the Department of Housing and Urban Development HOPWA Rules and Regulations.
-HOPWA grantees are encouraged to develop community-wide strategies through forming partnerships with area non-profits to provide housing assistance and supportive services for eligible persons.
-HOPWA grantees are urged to require eligible clients to access mainstream entitlement housing and utility assistance programs before accessing HOPWA funds.
-12 12 State Program Name: HOPWA Tenant Based Rental Assistance Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
-In the grant application, developed by the IDPH's Ryan White Part B Program staff, the Regional Care Lead Agents were required to describe the intent to provide tenant based rental assistance due to the number of persons living with HIV/AIDS that do not have an emergency need for receiving Short Term Rent Mortgage and Utility assistance.
+State Program Name: HOPWA Tenant Based Rental Assistance Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
+In 2015, Winnebago County Health Department application described the intent to provide tenant based rental assistance due to the number of persons living with HIV/AIDS that do not have an emergency need for receiving Short Term Rent Mortgage and Utility assistance.
+As a result at total of 10 persons living with HIV/AIDS are provided with affordable housing.
 Stable housing provides a foundation for individuals with chronic illness such as HIV/AIDS, to improve their health outcomes.
+The Department plans to expand the use of tenant based rental assistance to other Project sponsors and entities around the State.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-HIV Care Connect Region funding formula is based on an annual award amount that is based on the morbidity data.
-All HIV Care Connect funding is increased based on the increase in housing costs and the number of persons served.
-Funding is also based on local availability of resources as well as other community resources.
-The Department developed an application for use by all HIV Care Connect to prepare their initial HOPWA funding plans.
-The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
-Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
-The application process incorporated a deadline for submission of applications.
-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) N/A
+The Illinois Department of Public Health's application for HOPWA funding requires all applicants, including HIV Care Connect Regions, to describe the regional area to be served by the applicant, the population of persons with HIV/AIDS in the proposed regional area to be served, and the housing service needs not currently being addressed by available public and/or private resources within the proposed service area.
+IDPH requires a project plan and budget as part of the application process, including measurable goals, objectives, project coordination, and information on how the project would be continued if HOPWA funds were reduced or not available in future years.
+The application process incorporates a deadline for submission of applications.
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application NA criteria?
+(CDBG only)

-Describe the process for N/A

-awarding funds to state

-recipients and how the

-state will make its

-allocation available

-to units of general local

-government, and non-

-profit organizations,

-including community and

-faith-based

-organizations.
-(ESG only)

-Identify the method of The selection process will be opened to the entire State.
-The IDPH allows the HIV Care Connect Lead

-selecting project sponsors Agents to subcontract with local service providers for housing services.
-The IDPH will be holding

-(including providing full meetings with lead agents, giving instruction on how to include faith-based organizations as entities

-access to grassroots faith- eligible to apply for funding.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) NA Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only) The selection process will be opened to the entire State.
+The Department allows the HIV Care Connect Lead Agents to subcontract with local service providers for housing services.
+The Department will be holding meetings with lead agents, giving instruction on how to include faith-based organizations as entities elgible to apply for funding

-based and other

-community-based

-organizations).
-(HOPWA

-only)